 - Radar antenna edge diffraction.
 Mismatches of impedances at the perimeter of the antenna can cause reflections called edge diffraction.
 In effect the outer perimeter of the antenna acts as a loop and reflections tend to be abeam of the antenna rather than fore and aft.

 Canopy RCS reduction :

 - Radar wave can go through canopy and reflected off object inside the cockpit , thus increase RCS significantly.
 Solution : coat the inner of canopy with a thin layer of gold to prevent radar wave from entering the cockpit , the outter cockpit is coated with transparent radar absorbing material.

 - Example :

 Weapons RCS reduction :

-Missiles , bombs are all great contributors to radar reflection due to the perpendicular angle of their wings, fins , Pylons is another great contributors because of the corner they make with aircraft wing.
-As a result, stealth aircraft often carry weapons internally, the added benefits is the reduction in drag .However due to limitation in size when using internal configuration , a stealth fighter cannot carry as much weapons as a normal fighter.
+Missiles, bombs are all great contributors to radar reflection due to the perpendicular angle of their wings, fins, Pylons is another great contributors because of the corner they make with aircraft wing.
+As a result, stealth aircraft often carry weapons internally, the added benefits is the reduction in drag.
+However, due to the limitation in size when using internal configuration, a stealth fighter cannot carry as many weapons as a normal fighter.

 Example: F-35 weapons bay